brichards99/SPInsideAndOut/chapters/00_table_of_contents.md

 * KB000000 Make a widget reusable - Options and Dynamicism
 * Advanced widget design with Angular Services
 * KB0010030 Angular Providers

-  * Create a single page portal
+EPICXXXX Create a single page portal

 ## Part IV - Why would you ever do this?

 * KB00200XX Approaches to custom development
 * KB0010017 Portal security concepts
-* EPICXXXX Create a scoped portal project
 * EPICXXXX Advanced widget design with localization
 * EPICXXXX Making your widgets supportable: error handling and debugging
-* EPICXXXX Portal revision project: error handlinG
+* EPICXXXX Portal revision project: error handling
 * EPICXXXX Use a Service Portal widget in the fulfiller view
 * EPICXXXX Build an admin user management tool
 * EPICXXXX Create a word association game